BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 The source of confusion is twofold:

 1. Python's dynamic nature.
 Instance variables are not automatically created, not even in the constructor.
-They are created the first time they are *assigned to*, which can happen in many places.
+They are created the first time they are *assigned to*, which can happen just about anywhere.

-2. Unlike C++ and Java, Python allows instance variables to shadow (have the same name) class attributes.
+2. Unlike C++ and Java, Python allows instance variables to shadow (have the same name as) class attributes.
 This feature gets significant use in libraries that simplify configuration by using class attributes to automatically generate constructors and other methods.

 The two confusions compound, because if you ask for an uncreated instance variable with the same name as a class attribute, Python quietly returns the class attribute.
-If at some later point the instance variable is assigned to, the object will from then on produce the instance variable instead of the class attribute.
+If at some later point the instance variable is created (by assigning something to its identifier), the object will from then on produce the instance variable instead of the class attribute.
 The same behavior that makes a class attribute look like a default value can cause subtle bugs.

-To see this in action, we'll need a function to display the insides of classes and objects:
+To see this in action, we need a function to display the inside of classes and objects:

 ```python